-When acting on a client's instructions, you will normally have the right on the grounds of privilege as between solicitor and client to decline to produce any document requested by the accountant for the purposes of his or her examination.
-In these circumstances, the accountant must qualify the report and set out the circumstances.
+41.139.1 When acting on a client's instructions, you will normally have the right on the grounds of privilege as between solicitor and client to decline to produce any document requested by the accountant for the purposes of his or her examination.
+In these circumstances, the accountant may must qualify the report if they consider that that as a result, they cannot properly prepare the report in accordance with these rules and set out the circumstances.